Beer, an Ancient and Civilizing Beverage

 - 40 percent lower risk for kidney stones

 - 4.5 percent greater bone density

-Luckily, in most cultures men, women, and children all drank it.
-Beer was far more nutritional than water too.
+Luckily, in most cultures, men, women, and children all drank it.
+Unlike water, beer provided nutrition.
 It was also a valuable social lubricant, just like today.
-Depending on quantity and what was added to it, beer may have been powerfully mind-altering at times.
-We know it was used medicinally, as well as in religious worship, sacred festivals, and burial rites.
+Depending on quantity, alcohol content, and the properties of possible additives, beer may have been powerfully mind-altering, even hallucinogenic at times.
+We know people used it medicinally, as well as in religious worship, sacred festivals, and burial rites.

-The first large scale beer production probably happened about 11000 years ago, coinciding with the earliest crops.
-Many archaeologists and anthropologists currently believe that the need for more reliable beer production is exactly what caused people to settle down and focus their energies toward agriculture.
+Large scale beer production dates to about 11000 years ago, coinciding with the earliest crops.
+Many archaeologists and anthropologists currently believe that the communal desire for reliable beer production is what caused people to settle and focus their combined energies toward agriculture.

-If this indeed is the case, beer set the foundation for our civilization and jump-started human creativity.
-Consider this.
-Man had existed in our current form for about a hundred thousand years prior to beer.
-In all that time, we developed some basic tool use, harnessed fire, picked up some basic masonry skills, but never managed a whole lot else.
-After beer, human discovery and invention really took off.
+If this is true, beer set the foundation for our civilization and jump-started human creativity.
+Consider this: mankind in our current form pre-existed the brewing of beer on this planet for about a hundred thousand years.
+In all that time, we developed basic tool use, harnessed fire, picked up a few masonry skills, but never managed much else.
+After learning to brew beer, human discovery and invention accelerated exponentially.

-The first recorded evidence that we have found of beer production dates to 6000 years ago.
-It is a Sumerian tablet that appears to depict a group of people sipping beer from a communal bowl through straws.
+Our first recorded evidence of beer production dates to 6000 years ago.
+It is a Sumerian tablet that appears to depict a group of people sipping beer from a communal bowl through reed straws.

-Also the first known beer recipe comes to us by way of the Sumerians in the form of the Hymn to Ninkasi.
-It is a 3900-year-old poem glorifying the goddess who, according to the people of ancient Sumer, oversaw beer-brewing:
+The first known beer recipe comes to us from the Hymn to Ninkasi.
+It is a 3900-year-old poem glorifying a goddess who, according to the people of ancient Sumer, oversaw beer-brewing: